Reimagining Anomalies: What If Anomalies Were Normal?: Experiments

-To assess the realism of the CEs, we compute the FID between them and normal test samples.
-For an intuitive score, we normalize the FID for CEs by dividing through the FID between normal and anomalous test samples.
-The normalized FID is $100\%$ if the CEs are equally realistic as the anomalies.
-Details are provided in Appendix \ref{appx:sec:metrics}.
-We found that a normalized FID of $50$ to $100\%$ is a reasonable target for expressive CEs.
+To assess the realism, we compute the FID \citep{heusel2017gans} between the CEs and normal test samples, and then normalize it by dividing by the FID between normal and anomalous test samples.
+The normalized FID$_{N}$ is $100\%$ if the CEs are as realistic as the anomalies.
+We found that a FID$_{N}$ of $50$ to $100\%$ is a reasonable target for expressive CEs.
 If the CEs became too similar to the normal data distribution, they would not be valid counterfactuals, as they would not retain non-anomalous features from the anomalies.
-Table \ref{tbl:main_FID_N} displays the normalized FID scores.
+Table \ref{tbl:main_FID_N} displays the normalized FID$_{N}$ scores.
 The CEs for BCE and HSC are mostly as realistic as the anomalies.
-On MNIST and Color-MNIST, the CEs are even more realistic than the anomalies.
-As CEs for DSVDD tend to reconstruct anomalies, their realism is also reasonable.
+On MNIST, INN, and Colored-MNIST, the CEs are even more realistic.